Connect an LLM Client to Your Site

 This is the best way to verify your tool descriptions and schemas are clear enough for an agent to use correctly.

 Native WebMCP support in AI agents beyond Chrome's built-in testing extension is still emerging.
 As the standard matures, agents like Claude, ChatGPT, and Cursor are expected to adopt it.
-Your tools registered through Aigentably will work automatically — no changes needed on your end when new agents add support.
+Your tools registered through Aigentably will work automatically when new agents add support.

 Follow the WebMCP spec on GitHub to track adoption progress.